-Throughout their degrees, our students are also trained to use library and bibliographic resources effectively and appropriately, to reference accurately, and to present their work professionally.
-All of these skills are essential to many kinds of work, which is why so many employers recognise the value of a MLitt in English Language and Linguistics.
+Throughout their degrees, our students are also trained to use the library and bibliographic resources effectively and appropriately, to reference accurately, and to present their work professionally.
+All of these skills are essential to many kinds of work, which is why so many employers recognise the value of an MLitt in English Language and Linguistics.

 Cost & Fees

 From 2016/7 onwards, the fees for all taught postgraduate courses are to be held at the level set upon entry.

 Please note there is an additional charge for the conferral of your degree.
 This will be charged at the rate applicable when you complete your studies.